-TCL Unveils The New C6K QD-Mini LED TV Series: Best-In-Class Mini LED Innovation Meets Modern Living
+TCL Unveils the New C6K QD-Mini LED TV Series: Best-in-Class Mini LED Innovation Meets Modern Living

 Whether it's the thrill of gaming, the passion of football, or the richness of cinema, the TCL C6K delivers flagship performance across all content formats.
 It is available in multiple screen sizes, including 65”, 75”, 85”, and 98”, the C6K is crafted to its designed to elevate every living space into an immersive entertainment zone.

-The TCL C6K QD-Mini LED TV series will be available from April 2025 at leading electronics retailers and online platforms including Sharaf DG, EROS, Carrefour, Lulu, Emax, Jumbo, Amazon and Noon across the UAE.
+The TCL C6K QD-Mini LED TV series will be available from April 2025 at leading electronics retailers and online platforms including eXtra and AEC across the Kingdom.

+The TCL C6K features advanced QD-Mini LED technology with over 512 local dimming zones, high HDR brightness, and a wide colour gamut, delivering ultra-vivid colours, sharp details, and superior contrast ensuring every scene is lifelike and cinematic.

 Legal Disclaimer: